In this section you will find:

 Figures 1NB and 2NB show how the total welfare incomes of the four example household types in New Brunswick have changed over time.

-Note that the values are in 2023 constant dollars, not current dollars, calculated using the Canada CPI.
+Note that the values are in 2024 constant dollars, not current dollars, and are calculated using the Canada Consumer Price Index (CPI).
 Using constant dollars takes into account the effect of inflation given that inflation reduces current dollar values over time.
-Also note that using the CPI for New Brunswick would result in a slightly different trendline.
+Also note that using the CPI for New Brunswick would have resulted in a slightly different trendline.

-The total welfare Income of the unattached single with a disability started the time series at $15,622 in 1989 and declined until 1994, after which it fell by more than $3,000.
-Thereafter, their welfare income stayed relatively stable at around $11,700.
-The increase in 2020 was largely due to COVID-19 pandemic-related payments, and the decline in 2021 was largely due to the loss of those payments.
-Another slight decrease in 2022, due largely to high inflation, was followed by a slight increase to $11,648 in 2023.
-Overall, the total welfare income of this household decreased by 25 per cent across the entire time series and increased by 3 per cent between 2022 and 2023 in constant 2023 dollars.
+The total welfare income of the unattached single with a disability started the time series at $16,000 and declined until 1993, after which it fell by more than $3,000.
+Thereafter, their welfare income stayed relatively stable, hovering at around $12,000.
+The increase in 2020 was largely due to COVID-19 pandemic-related payments, and the decline in 2021 was mainly due to the loss of those payments.
+Another slight decrease in 2022, primarily due to high inflation, was followed by a slight increase in 2023.
+Like the unattached single considered employable, the total welfare income of this household increased significantly in 2024, which was primarily due to the new Household Supplement and higher payments from the Canada Carbon Rebate.
+Overall, the total welfare income of this household increased by 18 per cent between 2023 and 2024 but decreased by 12 per cent across the time series in constant 2024 dollars.

 The total welfare income of the single parent with one child saw three successively higher plateaus in the years between 1986 and 2012, with notable increases in 1995 and 2007 followed by relatively flat periods.
 A generally increasing trend between 2012 and 2017, primarily due to changes in federal child benefits, was followed by two years of declines.
 A significant increase in 2020, largely due to COVID-19 pandemic-related payments, was followed by a slight decline in 2021 as most of those payments ceased, and a larger decline in 2022, resulting from the loss of the last remaining COVID-19 payment and the impact of high inflation.
-A slight increase to $22,985 followed in 2023, which represents a 2 per cent increase compared to 2022 in constant 2023 dollars.
-Across the entire time series, the total welfare income of this household increased by 21 per cent in constant 2023 dollars.
+A slight increase in 2023 was followed by a more significant increase in 2024, which was primarily due to the new Household Supplement and higher payments from the Canada Carbon Rebate.
+Overall, the total welfare income of this household increased by 9 per cent between 2023 and 2024 and by 27 per cent across the entire time series, in constant 2024 dollars.

 The total welfare income of the couple with two children followed a similarly plateaued trendline between 1986 and 2012, with a higher starting income and some larger increases.
 As with the single-parent household, the gradually increasing trend between 2012 and 2017 was primarily due to changes to the federal child benefit.
 Declines between 2017 and 2019 were followed by a steep increase in 2020 resulting from COVID-19 pandemic-related payments.
 A large decline in 2021, due to the loss of those payments, was followed by two years of fairly stable welfare incomes.
-The total welfare income of this household ended the time series at $30,395, which represents a 2 per cent increase compared to 2022.
-As well, the total welfare income of this household increased by 33 per cent across the time series.
+The significant increase in 2024 was primarily due to the new Household Supplement and an increase to the Canada Carbon Rebate.
+The total welfare income of this household ended the time series at $33,383, which is a 7 per cent increase compared to 2023, and a 37 per cent increase since the start of the time series, in constant 2024 dollars.

 Adequacy of welfare incomes